 We came home with a peck of apples, ranging from Jonagold and Golden Delicious to Gala and McIntosh.

-I really wanted to make my mini apple pie for two, which is unusual because it’s not my favorite pie.
+I really wanted to make my mini apple pie, which is unusual because it’s not my favorite pie.

 However, these past few weekends have been busy, leaving me with little time (and energy) to make anything.
 Yet I have a peck of fresh apples in my fridge, begging to be turned into pie.